 So with the right exercise and the right nutrition programming, supervised by an in-person coach, the cost per pound of fat loss can go down from $1000 per pound to $100 per pound.
 That’s nearly 5 times the fat loss and 10 times the cost effectiveness.

-If you’re a health or fitness professional, imagine how in-demand you’d be if you could regularly deliver results like that.
+If you’re a health, fitness, or wellness professional, imagine how in-demand you’d be if you could regularly deliver results like that.

 It’s absolutely possible.
 In fact, it’s what we should expect.
 But no one is teaching this stuff.